 - Increased Revenue: When you cross-sell, you're essentially increasing the value of the transaction without having to find a new customer.
 This can have a significant impact on your bottom line.

 - Customer Retention: Offering complementary products and services to your customers helps create loyalty and encourages them to stick with your company in the long run.

 - Improved Customer Relationship Management: By offering additional products and services that meet their needs, you're able to build stronger relationships with your customers.
 They'll appreciate your willingness to go above and beyond to serve them.

 - Competitive Advantage: If your competitors aren't cross-selling, then you have a chance to stand out from the crowd by offering more value to your customers.
 This can give you a leg up in today's competitive marketplace

 How to Cross Sell

 Cross selling isn't the easiest, but it can be easier than it seems if you approach it thoughtfully.

 Here are a few tips to help:

-- Try product kitting.
-This involves combining multiple SKUs to be sold in a bundle for a single price.
-By creating a kit that combines low-performing items with popular ones, you can sell off inventory at risk of becoming dead stock.
+- Try kitting.
+This involves combining multiple SKU numbers to be sold in a bundle for a single price.
+By creating a kit that combines low-performing items with popular ones, you can sell off inventory at risk of becoming dead stock (see what is dead stock).
 One great option for this is to create a themed subscription box to pair products and use the value of best-sellers to move under-performers.